echou/zeppelin-clojure-interpreter/README.md

 ## Versions

-There are two versions supported, both in separate branches:
+There are several supported versions, all in separate branches:

 ### 0.5.0